-We are all guilty of the same flaws at times, and in business when we are busy asking for customer feedback is probably something (but by no means the only thing) that we push to one side!
+In business, we are all guilty of the same flaws at times, and when we are busy asking for customer feedback is probably something (but by no means the only thing) that we push to one side!

 The truth is, if you are a company that takes pride in delivery and you truly believe in your customer service and want to be recognised for it, the only way to gain the recognition is with something tangible.
-It’s lovely that people ‘tell’ us when they love what we do, but we can’t show this or display this anywhere!
-We want this effort to be rewarded, and to be a marketing tool!
+It’s lovely that people ‘tell’ you when they love what you do, but you can’t show this or display this anywhere!
+You want the effort to be rewarded, and to be a marketing tool!

-It is advisable to ask for feedback at different points.
-In turn, try and encourage them to share their experiences on-line on one of the popular Review Portals mentioned.
+It is advisable to ask for feedback at different points of contact.
+In turn, try to encourage customers to share their positive experiences on-line using one of the popular Review Portals mentioned.
 If you are a small business, be honest with your customers and explain it will really help you to grow locally or perhaps continuously improve your service delivery.